-- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 11.6 ha of land at Broseley.
-The site is situated to the north east of Broseley between Dark Lane and Ironbridge Road.
-The survey was carried out during April 1999. - 2.
+- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 3.3 ha of land at Broseley.
+The site is situated to the north east of Broseley on the eastern side of the Ironbridge Road.
+The survey was carried out during May 1999. - 2.
 The survey was undertaken by the Farming and Rural Conservation Agency (FRCA)1 on behalf of the Ministry of Agriculture, Fisheries and Food (MAFF).
 The survey was carried out in connection with MAFF's statutory input to the Shropshire Structure Plan.
 This survey supersedes any previous ALC information for this land. - 3.
 The work was conducted by members of the Resource Planning Team in the Northern Region of FRCA.
 The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF, 1988).
 A description of the ALC grades and subgrades is given in Appendix I. - 4.
-At the time of survey the land on the site was under grass, with small areas of scrub associated with hedgerow margins on the steeper slopes.
-Land mapped as 'Other Land' includes denser areas of scrub adjacent to Ironbridge Road.
+At the time of survey the land on the site was under grass.
+Land mapped as 'Other Land' includes a pond which now appears to be silting up.